TimThuering/Heterogeneous-Solvers/README.md

 To build the project for Intel GPUs set the cmake variable `-DGPU_VENDOR="INTEL"` and replace `cuda:sm_XX` with `generic`.
-Make sure oneAPI is loaded correctly before the installation.
+Make sure that oneAPI is loaded correctly before the installation.
 The project has been tested with oneAPI 2025.1.

+Building of tests can be enabled with the CMake option `-DENABLE_TESTS=true`.

 ### Running the program